 An Incomplete is a temporary grade given when a student is unable to complete a small part of the course requirements or is unable to take the final examination due to illness or other justifiable circumstances.
 Students requesting an Incomplete must contact their instructor with the valid reason for not completing all requirements and must agree to the terms and conditions set by the instructor to complete the course.
-The instructor must submit the form to the Registrar's Office by the close of business on the last day of class where it will be kept on file.
 Please note: if a student has received a grade of Incomplete at the end of the semester, it will not be possible to change that grade to a W.